-Solutions Not Sides workshops can compliment certain topics within your school’s curriculum.
+Solutions Not Sides workshops can compliment certain topics within your school’s Curriculum for Excellence.
 Find out below how we can meet the needs of your class taking Nationals or Higher exams.

 Learning for Sustainability

 Solutions Not Sides workshops embrace the principles outlined in the Learning for Sustainability mission and visions statement by building students’ capacity to contribute sustainably on a local, national, and international level through critical thinking skills, conflict resolution, and awareness raising of global issues.
-Students are encouraged to engage in dialogue about social justice and equality, democracy, and act as global citizens in promoting sustainable societies worldwide.
+Students are encouraged to have discussions about social justice and equality, democracy, and act as global citizens in promoting sustainable societies worldwide.
 The interactive element of our workshops means that students are learning by doing and engaging.